 Types Of Centrifugal Pumps

-1. Single-stage Centrifugal Pumps
+Why Centrifugal Pumps Matter

-• Suitable for clean and slightly contaminated fluids.
+✔ Handle both clean and contaminated fluids.

-2. Multi-stage Centrifugal Pumps
+2. Multi-Stage Centrifugal Pumps

 3. Axial Flow Centrifugal Pumps